 Chippers and wood shredders, similar items, can run on electric or gas power, and they come in various sizes and abilities.
 Many professional services use them, but they can be an excellent addition to your personal property and tool collection that saves you a lot of trouble and time.
 Because they don’t have a lot of parts, there is minimal maintenance compared to many other power tools, so the time you spend taking care of the machine won’t add up to negating the time you save on your yard work and cleanup.

 When feeding debris into the chipper, use a long stick or pole (such as a broomstick or long twig) to push the material into the mouth.
-This will avoid the possibility of a sleeve getting caught and keep hands and fingers a safe distance from the blades.
+It will avoid the possibility of a sleeve getting caught and keep hands and fingers a safe distance from the blades.
 In addition, make sure that the wood chipper is on a flat surface or that the expulsion is facing downhill and downwind to avoid the wood chips and other mulch from flying back at you.
 Always turn the machine off when not directly in use, such as between feeds and loads.
 Keep the wood chipper away from high traffic areas and avoid using it with other people around for best practices.

 Never get distracted while using a chipper.
-You should have nothing else to catch your attention while the machine is in use, since it is just as hazardous as any power tool, especially with the sharp blades that can draw you in and keep chomping.
+You should have nothing else to catch your attention while the machine is in use since it is just as hazardous as any power tool, especially with the sharp blades that can draw you in and keep chomping.
 Like a chainsaw, a chipper for wood without careful attention to what’s going on with the machine – and what’s going on around you – can result in serious and even life-threatening injuries.

 Create a routine you follow every time you use your chipper for wood, as well as for regular annual maintenance, to assure that your power tool is always in good working order.
 Start by draining the oil and replacing it with fresh, clean oil at least once a year (for gas-powered wood chippers).
 Draining can take some time, so while that’s going on, you can take additional steps for maintenance.

 You’ll want to check the air filter, which can get clogged over time with so much use.
-You’ll have to take the filter out to look at it. if it’s mostly clean, you can simply dust it and return it to a position.
-If it’s fairly dirty, you have the option of cleaning it or replacing it. if it can be cleaned and you choose to do so with water, you don’t want to replace it in the wood chipper until it’s completely dry, as a wet filter will clog easily.
+You’ll have to take the filter out to look at it.
+If it’s mostly clean, you can dust it and return it to a position.
+If it’s fairly dirty, you have the option of cleaning it or replacing it.
+If it can be cleaned and you choose to do so with water, you don’t want to replace it in the wood chipper until it’s completely dry, as a wet filter will clog easily.

 You should also inspect the spark plugs, looking for corrosion on the wide end.
 If they look good, you can simply put them back in place.
 If you see any evidence of corrosion, they should be replaced.
-Remember that these are inexpensive parts, and it makes sense to spend the small amount of cash to replace them if there’s any question as to whether or not they are still good.
+Remember that these are inexpensive parts, and it makes sense to spend a small amount of cash to replace them if there’s any question as to whether or not they are still good.

 Once you’ve finished this, the oil should be fully drained, and you can replace it with a fresh batch.
-Make sure to add the proper amount to mix with the gas so you have the right fuel for operation.
+Make sure to add the proper amount to mix with the gas, so you have the right fuel for operation.

 Most importantly, check the blades.
 You may need to sharpen or clean them, since debris can get stuck in the teeth and, with a great deal of use, they can dull easily over time.
 If you’ve used your wood chipper for 10 to 15 hours, it’s probably time to either sharpen or replace the blades.
 You can sharpen them yourself with a wet grinder, or you can take them to a machinist to have it done if you’re not comfortable with the particular angles and nuances of sharpening the blades.

 Yard work is hard enough without the cleanup that follows.
-If you’re lucky enough to have debris pickup where you live, you have to spend hours cleaning the debris from your yard, stuffing into lawn-sturdy trash bags, and piling it at the curb to be hauled away.
-However, this isn’t a legal practice in many areas, which means you have to then find a place where yard waste can be dumped and haul it away yourself.
+If you’re lucky enough to have debris pickup where you live, you have to spend hours cleaning the debris from your yard, stuffing it into lawn-sturdy trash bags, and piling it at the curb to be hauled away.
+However, this isn’t a legal practice in many areas, which means you have to then find a place where yard waste can be dumped and haul it away from yourself.

-Wood chippers come in various types, sizes, and power sources.
+Woodchippers come in various types, sizes, and power sources.
 Choosing the right one for your application and needs is important since you want it to last and perform the jobs you require.